 \section{Abstract}

-Synthetic tabular data generation is increasingly essential in data management, supporting downstream applications when real-world and high-quality tabular data is insufficient.
-Existing tabular generation approaches, such as generative adversarial networks (GANs), diffusion models, and fine-tuned Large Language Models (LLMs), typically require sufficient reference data, limiting their effectiveness in domain-specific databases with scarce records.
-While prompt-based LLMs offer flexibility without parameter tuning, they often fail to alignment the distribution of real data and cause localized redundancy in synthetic data, leading to degradation in downstream task performance.
-To overcome these issues, we propose \textit{ReFine}, a framework that (i) derives symbolic \emph{if–then} rules from interpretable models and embeds them into prompts to explicitly guide generation toward domain-specific feature distribution, and (ii) applies a dual-granularity filtering strategy that suppresses over-sampling patterns and selectively refines rare but informative samples to reduce localized redundancy.
-Extensive experiments on various regression and classification benchmarks demonstrate that \textit{ReFine} consistently outperforms state-of-the-art methods, achieving up to \textbf{0.44} absolute improvement in $R^2$ for regression and \textbf{10.0\%} relative improvement in $F_1$ for classification tasks.
+Synthetic tabular data generation is increasingly essential in machine learning, supporting downstream applications when real-world, high-quality tabular data is insufficient.
+Existing tabular generation approaches, such as generative adversarial networks (GANs) and fine-tuned Large Language Models (LLMs), typically require sufficient reference data, limiting their effectiveness in domain-specific datasets with scarce records.
+While prompt-based LLMs offer flexibility without parameter tuning, they often generate \emph{distributionally drifted data with localized redundancy}, leading to degradation in downstream task performance.
+To overcome these issues, we propose \textit{\textbf{ReFine}}, a framework that (i) extracts symbolic \emph{if–then} rules from interpretable models and embeds them into prompts to explicitly guide the generation process toward the domain-specific distribution, and (ii) applies a dual-granularity filtering that mitigates over-sampling patterns while preserving rare but informative samples to reduce localized redundancy.
+Extensive experiments on diverse benchmarks demonstrate that \textit{ReFine} provides robust downstream utility, achieving a top-tier average rank across datasets and data regimes, with an average relative improvement of \textbf{7.48\%} in extreme low-data regimes.